Simple Schema

 The following section lists several ways you can leverage Simple Schema to bring additional value to your end users.

-3. You receive Beefree native JSON, which is then loaded directly into the Beefree SDK builder.
+3. You receive Beefree native JSON, ready to load into the Beefree SDK builder.

 Use schema generation logic to produce slightly varied layouts for testing.
-Combine this with AI or custom logic to automatically create multiple variants of templates.
+Apply custom logic to automatically create multiple template variants and validate each one against your defined schema before conversion.

 Enforce validation rules that check your schema structure or inputs to meet your unique business or design standards.

-Simple Schema lets you build and manage complete email, page, and popup templates without ever opening the visual builder.
-Use it for content generation, programmatic campaigns, template marketplaces, or internal automation systems.
+Simple Schema lets you build and manage complete email, page, and popup templates from your own application, without the visual editor involved at any stage.
+Use it for programmatic campaigns, content pipelines, template marketplaces, or internal automation systems where templates are assembled from data and rules rather than designed manually.

 Simple Schema enhances the development experience for Custom AddOns by integrating new properties that foster an additional layer of customization.